 My recent experiences …

 Because they don’t know better, many policyholders who have been stung by a fraudulent engineer’s report (or simply one they do not agree with) will insist that their insurance company “send out another engineer”.
-First, understand that the engineer was hired to write the controversial report in the first place, and at a considerable sum.
-The insurance carrier has no incentive at all to argue with itself.
-A second engineer’s report that differs at all with the first simply puts the disputed question in a “tie” – one for and one against.
+Understanding that the engineer was hired to write the controversial report in the first place, and at a considerable sum, the insurance carrier has no incentive at all to argue with itself.
+A second engineer’s report that differs at all with the first simply puts the disputed question in a “tie” – one for you and one against you.
 The second report is not definitive simply because it disagrees with the first.
 Requests from policyholders for the insurer to send out a second engineer for a second opinion go nowhere and – even if the carrier should decide to pay for a second report, it is highly unlikely to result in the policyholder’s favor, even if the second engineer disagrees with the insurance company.

-An engineer’s report that I received from one of these companies specified how the insurance company’s expert closely examined the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
+An engineer’s report that I received from one of these companies specified how the engineer closely examined the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
 He then provided a lengthy and generic boilerplate description of how “clay tiles” are made and the scientific studies of the effects of hail that strikes them.
 What he failed to observe was the fact that the roof was covered with eighty-year-old concrete tiles and not clay tiles.
-The homeowner’s experienced contractor knew the difference but the insurance company’s expert obviously didn’t.
+The homeowner’s experienced contractor knew the difference, of course, but the insurance company’s “expert” engineer obviously didn’t.
 (If you are not familiar with the difference between the properties of clay and concrete tile, more information is available by clicking here.
 Now, you know more than a certain insurance company’s expert.)

-In another recent case, another engineer from the same company went as far as to actually interpret the insurance policy’s coverage for the insurance company and presented in his report that, while the copper roofing material had clearly been dented by a recent hail storm, the damage “could not be seen from the ground” and was not, in his opinion, actual “damage”.
+In another recent case, a different engineer from the same company went as far as to attempt interpret the insurance policy’s coverage for the insurance company and presented in his presumably “objective” report that, while copper roofing material had clearly been dented by a recent hail storm, the damage “could not be seen from the ground” and was not, in his professional opinion, “damage”.
 The insurance company conveniently and improperly allowed this errant interpretation of coverage by the engineer to stand … knowing fully that the policy had no such exclusion for hail damage that “could not be seen from the ground”.
 The insurer denied payment to the policyholder, an elderly widow, for more than two years and I was hired to intercede on her behalf.
 I immediately challenged their action and reopened the claim.
 The insurance company finally … and reluctantly … agreed to pay the policyholder over $232,000.00 to restore the roof to its pre-damaged condition and the engineer has reportedly returned to his full-time of job of selling real estate.

 What can you do if you are working the claim on your own…?

-First, feel free to email a link to this page to your insurance company’s adjuster and let him or her know that you are on to the game.
+First, feel free to email a link to this page to your insurance company’s adjuster and let the adjuster know that you are on to the game.
 Perhaps he will be more prudent and less inclined to automatically assume that you will be fooled into accepting the report as an unbiased representation of facts.

-While some state Departments of Insurance may not find these actions to be something they wish to handle or spend political capital, there are often other departments within state government that are able to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.
+While some state Departments of Insurance may not find biased, ambiguous, or erroneous engineer reports to be something they wish to handle or spend political capital, there are often other departments within state government that are able to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.

 Licensed professional engineers are accountable for their acts of bias and/or negligence to the state that issue their licenses.
 Accordingly, home insurance policyholders that believe they are victims of an improper relationship between their insurance company and an “engineering company” may have recourse through the state department that licenses the engineer that wrote the incorrect and/or biased report.